codemod-js/codemod/README.md

 ### Transpiling using babel plugins

 `babel-codemod` also supports non-standard/future language features that are not currently supported by the latest version of node.
-It does this by leveraging `babel-preset-env` which loads the [latest babel plugins](https://github.com/babel/babel/tree/master/packages/babel-preset-env#support-all-plugins-in-babel-that-are-considered-latest).
+It does this by leveraging `@babel/preset-env` which loads the [latest babel plugins](https://github.com/babel/babel/tree/master/packages/babel-preset-env#support-all-plugins-in-babel-that-are-considered-latest).
 This feature is on by default.

 This feature should support most use cases when writing plugins in advanced JavaScript syntax.
 However, if you are writing plugins with syntax that is beyond "latest", or you would like to use your own set of plugins and presets, you can pass in the `--find-babel-config` switch in combination with a local `.babelrc` file that lists the presets/plugins you want applied to your plugin code.